tlewowski/zurvan/README.md

 If the configuration is incompatible or required fields are not filled in, `.interceptTimers()` will throw an error with proper message.
 Invalid configuration has priority over timers already being intercepted, i.e., if timers are already intercepted _and_ configuration is invalid, error about invalid configuration will be thrown.
+Errors due to invalid configuration are thrown synchronously, not via promise rejection.

 #### `zurvan.releaseTimers()`